cssgunc/jekyll-website/_posts/2018-9-5-ElliotInmanSASTalk.md

 ---
 layout: post
-title: "September 20th, 2018: A Beginner's Guide to Doing Good with Dr. Elliot Inman from SAS"
+title: "A Beginner's Guide to Doing Good with Dr. Elliot Inman from SAS: September 20th, 2018"
 description: Our first event for the Fall of 2018 will be hosted by Dr. Elliot Inman, Manager of Software Development at SAS, as he shares with us his experience working on SAS' Data4Good initiative and other experiences using tech for good.
 author: Cassidy Soutter
 image: /assets/images/blogPics/ElliotInmanRaw2.png